 The City is the economic and cultural center of the San Francisco Bay Area and northern California.
 The limits of the City encompass over 93 square miles, of which 49 square miles are land, with the balance consisting of tidelands and a portion of the San Francisco Bay (the "Bay").
 The City is located at the northern tip of the San Francisco Peninsula, bounded by the Pacific Ocean to the west, the Bay and the San Francisco-Oakland Bay Bridge to the east, the entrance to the Bay and the Golden Gate Bridge to the north, and San Mateo County to the south.
 Silicon Valley is about a 40-minute drive to the south, and the wine country is about an hour's drive to the north.
-The City's population in fiscal year 2014-15 was approximately 864,400.
+The City's population in 2016 was approximately 877,000.

 The San Francisco Bay Area consists of the nine counties contiguous to the Bay: Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano and Sonoma Counties (collectively, the "Bay Area").
 The economy of the Bay Area includes a wide range of industries, supplying local needs as well as the needs of national and international markets.
 Major business sectors in the Bay Area include retail, entertainment and the arts, conventions and tourism, service businesses, banking, professional and financial services, corporate headquarters, international and wholesale trade, multimedia and advertising, biotechnology and higher education.
+Major corporations headquartered in the City include: Salesforce, Uber Technologies Inc., Twitter, Wells Fargo, Gap Inc., and Pacific Gas & Electric.
+The City is also a leading center for financial activity in the State and is the headquarters of the Twelfth Federal Reserve District, the Eleventh District Federal Home Loan Bank, and the San Francisco Regional Office of Thrift Supervision.
+The California State Supreme Court is also based in the City.

 The City is a major convention and tourist destination.
-According to the San Francisco Travel Association, a nonprofit membership organization, during the calendar year 2014, approximately 18.01 million people visited the City and spent an estimated \$10.67 billion during their stay.
-The City is also a leading center for financial activity in the State and is the headquarters of the Twelfth Federal Reserve District, the Eleventh District Federal Home Loan Bank, and the San Francisco Regional Office of Thrift Supervision.
+According to the San Francisco Travel Association, a nonprofit membership organization, during the calendar year 2016, approximately 25.2 million people visited the City and spent an estimated \$9.0 billion during their visit, of which approximately \$750 million was generated to the City in direct spending from convention visitors.

 The City benefits from a highly skilled, educated and professional labor force.
-The per-capita personal income of the City for fiscal year 2015-16 was \$95,815.
+The per-capita personal income of the City for fiscal year 2015-16 was \$95,815 and unemployment was 3.4%.
 The San Francisco Unified School District operates 16 transitional kindergarten schools, 72 elementary and K-8 school sites, 12 middle schools, 18 senior high schools (including two continuation schools and an independent study school), and 46 State-funded preschool sites, and sponsors 13 independent charter schools.
 Higher education institutions located in the City include the University of San Francisco, California State University - San Francisco, University of California - San Francisco (a medical school and health science campus), the University of California Hastings College of the Law, the University of the Pacific's School of Dentistry, Golden Gate University, City College of San Francisco (a public community college), the Art Institute of California - San Francisco, the San Francisco Conservatory of Music, the California Culinary Academy, and the Academy of Art University.